H-Jeffreys/photoAlbum/README.md

 ## How to run

-Run the PhotoAlbum.WebApi project should be ran, with the profile parameters set in PhotoAlbum.WebApi/Properties/launchSettings.json
+Run the PhotoAlbum.WebApi project, with the profile parameters set in PhotoAlbum.WebApi/Properties/launchSettings.json

 ## Tests